EronzG/Blockchain_ERC20Token/README.md

 curl -XPOST http://localhost:8082/transfer

-Or using a tool such as POSTMAN
+Or using an API testing tool such as POSTMAN

 create new requests for the calls